 If you look up the definition of “toxic” in the dictionary, you may see that it refers to something poisonous and dangerous to your health.

 Unfortunately, these kind of people let out their frustrations, fears and insecurities on everyone else.
-Often, without realising, they monopolise the attention of their loved ones.
-Therefore, they become needy and dependent.
+Often, without realizing, they monopolize the attention of their loved ones.
+And because of this they become needy and dependent.

-Most of the time, we don’t even realise that their behaviour can harm us.
+Most of the time, we don’t even realize that their behavior can harm us.

 How to spot a toxic relationship

 Believe it or not, the signs can be more subtle than you think, or even contradictory.
-However, if you look closely enough, you’ll realise that your partner may be toxic if:
+However, if you look closely enough, you’ll realize that your partner is toxic if:

 They don’t let you live your own life

-- Maybe they don’t want you to go to university to study a degree, work away from home, or even that you become cultured by going to a concert or a class to learn a skill.
+- Maybe they don’t want you to go to university to study a degree, or work away from home.
+They may not want you to become cultured by going to a concert or to a class to learn a skill.

 - Every time you tell them about an idea or project you have in mind, they do everything they can to ruin it.

-- They always look for excuses to stop you from bringing your passions to life.
-They mat feel that you might leave them for something better, or that you will no longer be interested in their love.
+- These people always look for excuses to stop you from bringing your passions to life.
+They may feel that you might leave them for something better, or that you will no longer be interested in their love.

 They tell you how to dress